Millfield Prep, Glastonbury

-Millfield Senior sent eight ex-pupils (three of whom started out at Millfield Prep) to the 2016 Olympics (more than Pakistan’s entire delegation) and surprise, surprise, the Prep excels at national level, too: the girl’s cricket team claimed the national title at Lord’s last summer and the equestrian Junior Team won the Junior Schools Championship at Hickstead.
+Millfield Senior sent eight ex-pupils (three of whom started out at Millfield Prep) to the 2016 Olympics (more than Pakistan’s entire delegation) and surprise, surprise, the Prep excels at national level, too: their swimmers and fencers are the best in the country.
 Even those who are not future champions are encouraged to represent the school in one of the 24 different sports on offer (which I note, does include dance alongside the modern pentathlon and polo).

 You’d expect the sporting facilities to be excellent and they are: acres of immaculately kept playing fields for every kind of sport, with a state of the art sports pavilion, a huge modern sports hall, all-weather courts, a 9-hole golf course and a big Michelin-man-style bubble housing a tennis court.

 For equestrians, there’s plenty of stabling for pupils’ and for the school’s own horses, two floodlit arenas and a vast cross country course.

 There’s a 25m swimming pool here but pupils can zip up to the Senior School (about 10 minutes away) to use the Olympic-sized pool and the new indoor riding arena.
 Sailors can trim their jibs on nearby Chew Valley lake.
 Some of the coaches are ex-internationals.

 The chess club is run by a Chess Grand Master (it’s paid off: the school were the U10 and U12 Somerset chess champs last summer).
 And there are those Olympians.